ekagra-ranjan/Optimal-Bidding/README.md

-# optimal-bidding
+# Optimal Bidding
 Inter IIT Techmeet 2017, IIT Madras - Data Science Competition

-# Optimal Bidding
 ## Preamble to the Problem:
 Liberalization of sale of electricity has led to competitive electricity markets.
 Generators and consumers can trade electricity at prices agreeable to both by bidding in the market, which is